How to Get Homeowners Insurance After a Lapse in Coverage

 • How to Get Homeowners Insurance After a Lapse in Coverage

-Depending on which type of lapse you’ve incurred, you also only have two options for coverage.
+Depending on the type of lapse you’ve incurred, you also only have two options for coverage.
 Let’s take a look at each.

 What Happens if My Homeowners Insurance Lapses?